nestybox/sysbox-ee/README.md

 ## Filing Issues

-We apologize for any problems in the product or documentation, and we appreciate users filing issues that help us improve Sysbox.
+We apologize for any problems in the product or documentation, and we appreciate users filing issues that help us improve Sysbox-EE.

-To file issues with Sysbox (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.
+To file issues with Sysbox-EE (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.

 ## Support

 Reach us at our [slack channel][slack] or at `contact@nestybox.com` for any questions.
 See our [contact info](#contact) below for more options.

-## Roadmap

-The following is a list of features in the Sysbox roadmap.

-We list these here so that our users can get a better idea of where we are going and can give us feedback on which of these they like best (or least).

-Nestybox reserves the right to change these based on business priorities.

-Here is the list:

--   Support for more Linux distros.

--   Support for deploying system containers with Kubernetes.

--   Support for other container managers (e.g., cri-o).

--   Exposing host devices within the system container.

--   Running window managers (e.g., X) inside the system container (for GUI apps & desktops).

 ## We want your feedback